 There are a few ways to wash a dress shirt: wash & press at the cleaners, dry cleaning, and washing it yourself.

-Note that if you outsource your shirt cleaning, don’t have them starched.
-The shirts will look crisp, but starching will decrease their lifespan.
+Note that if you outsource your shirt cleaning, make sure they don’t get starched.
+While the shirts will initially look crisp, regular starching will decrease their overall lifespan.

 Wash & Press